guillochon/autoscrobbler/README.md

 ## Features
 - **Passive audio scrobbling**: Listens to your microphone, identifies music, and scrobbles to Last.fm automatically.
+- **Duplicate prevention**: Automatically checks Last.fm to ensure the same song isn't scrobbled twice in a row.
 - **Shazam integration**: Uses Shazam for robust song identification.
 - **Customizable duty cycle**: Control how often the program listens and scrobbles.
 - **Flexible credentials**: Easily specify your credentials file location.